Sun news August 12: Farewell prolific sunspot region AR4168!

 (11 UTC to 11 UTC)

 - Blasts from the sun?
-No Earth-oriented coronal mass ejections (CMEs) were observed in available coronagraph imagery.
+No Earth-directed coronal mass ejections (CMEs) were observed in available coronagraph imagery over the past day.

 What’s ahead?
 Sun-Earth forecast